lcampanis/react-node-movie-finder/README.md

 ## How to run the build & tests
 * Install NodeJS https://nodejs.org/en/
-* Unpack the archive
-* In the terminal `cd sky-test/react-seed`
 * Install Node & Bower modules `npm install && bower install`

 ### To run the build
-Once your in the *react-seed* folder in the terminal, type `gulp develop`.
+From the *react-seed* folder in the terminal, type `gulp develop`.
-This will open a browser window using Gulp, where you can see the page containing a sky.
+This will open a browser window using Gulp, where you can see the page containing a sky bill sample.

 ### To run the tests
-Once your in the *react-seed* folder in the terminal, type: `gulp test`.
+From the *react-seed* folder in the terminal, type: `gulp test`.
 This will run the tests in the console using the jest test command from Gulp.